lm-kbc/lm-kbc.github.io/index.md

 ### Submission Details

 Participants are required to submit (1) their system implementing the LM probing approach, (2) the output for the test dataset subject-entites, (3) a system description in PDF format (no longer than 12 pages, LNCS style).
 The test dataset is initially hidden to preserve the integrity of results, and is released 3 days before system submission deadline.
 The output files for the test subject-entities must be formatted like the train dataset files (one for each relation), and submitted along with the system.
-Top performing systems will get an opportunity to present their ideas and results during the ISWC 2022 conference.
-System descriptions should be submitted on Easychair (link soon here).
+Top performing systems will get an opportunity to present their ideas and results during the ISWC 2022 conference, and will be published in the CEUR challenge proceedings.
+System descriptions should be submitted on <a href="https://easychair.org/conferences/?conf=lmkbc2022">Easychair</a>.

 </div>